-Oliver O’Reilly, Computing, Data Science, and Society’s (CDSS) Associate Dean for Graduate Education and professor of Mechanical Engineering, has been selected as co-recipient of the 2021 Berkeley Faculty Service Award.
-Alice Agogino, the Roscoe and Elizabeth Hughes Chair in Mechanical Engineering, was also selected for the award.
+Oliver O’Reilly, Computing, Data Science, and Society’s (CDSS) Associate Dean for Graduate Education and professor of Mechanical Engineering, has received the 2021 Berkeley Faculty Service Award.
+Alice Agogino, the Roscoe and Elizabeth Hughes Chair in Mechanical Engineering, was also given the award.

 The Berkeley Faculty Service Award recognizes members of the Berkeley Division of the Academic Senate each year for their “outstanding and dedicated service to the campus, and whose activities as faculty members have significantly enhanced the quality of the campus as an educational institution and community of scholars.”
 The award was created to acknowledge the recipient’s commitment to the Academic Senate, “which is essential to the idea of shared governance, and contributions that have had a lasting and significant impact on the excellence of the Berkeley campus.”

 O’Reilly was cited for his “distinguished record of service to the Academic Senate, which exemplifies the meaning of the award,” said Jennifer Johnson-Hanks, professor of Demography and Sociology and Division Chair.

 O’Reilly joined the Berkeley faculty in Mechanical Engineering in 1992.
 Oliver has an extraordinary record of serving in the Academic Senate since 1999.
 Over the last two decades, his dedicated, thoughtful commitment, varied contributions, and robust leadership have made a decisive difference for the welfare and intellectual pursuit of our community.